linux-integrity/ima-doc/ima-configuration.rst

 The location of the kernel configuration file is either ``/boot`` or ``/lib/modules/kernel-version/``.

-The state of a build flag can be viewed with, e.g.,
+The state of a build flag can be viewed with, e.g., one of these

 ::

    cat /boot/config-`uname -r` | grep IMA_WRITE_POLICY
+   cat /proc/config.gz | gunzip | grep IMA_WRITE_POLICY

 The boolean values are